Health Insurance in Malaysia for Expats: What You Need to Know in 2023

 Insurance Brokers

 There are many insurance broker companies in Malaysia.
-You pay the same for your insurance as you would getting it directly from the insurance company itself.
+You pay the same for your insurance as you would, getting it directly from the insurance company itself.
 They also accept credit cards.

 I like using a broker because they can offer you a wider range of plans from various insurers.
+They can also walk you through your choices based on your needs.

-You want an unbiased broker who cares about your best interests.
 Brokers have a vested interest in you as they gain sales commissions every year you stay with them.

 Be aware that brokers can only offer you limited help with claims or disputes.